 It was on the set of Scrooged that Dan Aykroyd called Bill Murray for a meeting to “clear the air” about Ghostbusters II.
 David Puttnam had been ousted from Columbia in December of 1987; his replacement Dawn Steel made one of her first orders of business figuring out what it would take to bring the boys in grey back together.
 Now it fell squarely on Akyroyd, Murray, co-star / writer Harold Ramis, and director Ivan Reitman to get the ball rolling.
 Upon receiving his old friend’s call, Murray allegedly sighed into the phone and replied, “Well, fuck it.
 I’m here now anyway.”

 Eventually it was all sorted.
-Murray came out on top, reportedly negotiating 15% of all Ghostbusters II profits but no other pay than scale.
-Aykroyd and Ramis would each receive a mere 6.4% profit share in addition to writing fees and scale.
-Retiman’s points on the back end were similar to that of Aykroyd and Ramis; the director also received his new contract.
-Sigourney Weaver had points as well, though details of her exact deal are scarce.
+Murray, Aykroyd, and Ramis each walked away with 15% of Ghostbusters II profits, reportedly.
+Reitman’s points on the back end were similar and the director also received his new contract.
+Sigourney Weaver had points as well, though details of her deal are scarce.
 As for the franchise’s other talents, Ernie Hudson and Rick Moranis, they had to settle for the usual upfront salaries (albeit increased since 1984).
 This was fine with Hudson, as his true interest lay in having a larger role in the sequel.
 Moranis actually needed less screen time because he had already committed so much of 1988 to making Honey, I Shrunk The Kids and Parenthood.

 The cast of Ghostbusters II appears on “Oprah,” 1989.
 L-R: Annie Potts, Harold Ramis, Bill Murray, Dan Aykroyd, Sigourney Weaver, Ernie Hudson.